SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Stack-Last-In-First-Out-LIFO.md

 | 1024 | 10000000000 |

 ## Hints
-- If the given number is 0, just print 0
+- If the given number is 0, print 0
 - Else, while the number is greater than zero, divide it by 2 and push the reminder into the stack

 ```java